Free Case Evaluation 267-861-7100

 What Does It Mean to Be Injured in a Delivery Truck Accident?

-Delivery trucks are among the most common vehicles on the roads of Philadelphia.
-Transporting goods for companies such as FedEx, Amazon, and UPS means that these trucks are loaded down with deliveries and in a hurry to drop off their packages.
-When time is money, expect that these delivery truck drivers are more concerned with making their deadlines than watching out for other vehicles and pedestrians.
+Delivery trucks are among the most common vehicles on the roads of Montgomery County.
+Transporting goods for companies such as FedEx, Amazon, and UPS means these trucks are loaded down with deliveries and in a hurry to drop off their packages.
+When time is money, expect that these delivery truck drivers focus on meeting deadlines instead of watching out for other vehicles and pedestrians.

-Unfortunately, injuries sustained in delivery truck accidents are becoming increasingly common.
-The increased speed of these vehicles, combined with their size, means that an accident involving a delivery truck can be more costly than an accident involving a private vehicle.
+Injuries sustained in delivery truck accidents are becoming increasingly common.
+The increased speed of these vehicles combined with their size means that an accident involving a delivery truck can be more costly than an accident involving a private vehicle.

 The costs of an accident can be measured in both monetary and physical terms.
-Injuries involving your neck, back, spinal cord, and head result frequently from delivery truck accidents.
-Couple these injuries with the likelihood of you needing to seek emergency medical care and miss time from work, and the effects of the delivery truck accident have the potential to be exponential.
+Injuries involving your neck, back, spinal cord, and head occur frequently in delivery truck accidents.
+Couple these injuries with the likelihood of you needing emergency medical care and time away from work and the effects of the delivery truck accident can grow quickly.

 Why Do Delivery Truck Accidents Happen?

-As with an accident caused by a private vehicle, an accident caused by a delivery truck can have an infinite number of causes.
-However, there are a handful of common causes that lead to a significant number of delivery truck accidents.
+As with an accident involving a private vehicle, a delivery truck accident can have an infinite number of causes.
+However, several common causes lead to a significant number of delivery truck accidents.

-Delivery truck drivers are not just trying to get from Point A to Point B. Rather, they are trying to get from Point A to Point B as quickly as possible.
-These delivery truck drivers are behind the wheel of a vehicle that they may be unfamiliar with, as well.
-Being on unfamiliar roads only enhances the likelihood of an accident.
-Paying more attention to their map and less attention to the road means an accident is much more likely to occur.
+Delivery truck drivers are not just trying to get from Point A to Point B. They are trying to get from Point A to Point B as quickly as possible.
+These drivers may also be unfamiliar with the vehicle they operate.
+Being on unfamiliar roads increases the likelihood of an accident.
+Paying more attention to their map and less attention to the road makes an accident far more likely.

-Another factor that cannot be overstated is that delivery truck drivers are frequently under-trained for their role.
-When a delivery company needs people to fill their delivery driver positions, it is not uncommon for the company to rush through the hiring and training process.
-What we, as the public, are left with are dangerously under-trained individuals operating their trucks, frequently at high rates of speed.
+Another factor involves under-trained drivers.
+When a delivery company needs to fill positions, it is not uncommon for the company to rush the hiring and training process.
+The public is then left with under-trained individuals operating large trucks at high speeds.

-Finally, consider that these delivery truck drivers may be extremely tired from working their delivery route.
-Tight deadlines coupled with long hours make fatigue a real factor worth considering.
+Fatigue also contributes to delivery truck accidents.
+Tight deadlines coupled with long hours make fatigue a serious factor.
 A tired delivery truck driver has slower reflexes and poorer decision-making skills compared to a well-rested driver.

 What Questions Are Commonly Asked After Suffering an Injury in a Delivery Truck Accident?

-Delivery truck accidents cause disruption in your life.
-Injuries, lost wages, and property damage to your vehicle.
-Your entire routine is upended after being hit by a delivery truck.
-With so many thoughts running through your mind, it can be difficult to focus on what you need to know.
+Delivery truck accidents disrupt your life.
+Injuries, lost wages, and property damage all come into play after being hit by a delivery truck.
+With so many concerns running through your mind, it can be difficult to focus on what you need to know.

-Fortunately, the skilled legal team at Anthony C. Gagliano, III, Esquire, P.C. has served many clients in a similar position.
-As a result, we understand the types of questions and concerns that can make the biggest difference for you and your loved ones.
-Here are some commonly asked questions on important subjects related to delivery truck accidents:
+The skilled legal team at Anthony C. Gagliano, III, Esquire, P.C. has served many clients in similar situations.
+We understand the questions and concerns that can make the biggest difference for you and your loved ones.
+Here are some commonly asked questions related to delivery truck accidents:

 What Steps Should I Take After I Am Injured in a Delivery Truck Accident?

-Seeking medical attention is important not only for your specific case but also for your overall well-being.
+Seeking medical attention is important not only for your case but also for your well-being.
 Seemingly minor injuries can turn into major pain in the days following your accident.
-As a result, being checked for injuries following the accident is reasonable.
+Getting checked for injuries after the accident is reasonable.

-If possible, try to take photographs of the accident scene.
-This includes the location, vehicles involved, and photos of yourself.
-Severe injuries likely mean that you will not be able to take photographs.
-However, less severe injuries may allow you to take photographs for documentation purposes.
+If possible, take photographs of the accident scene.
+This includes the location, the vehicles involved, and photos of yourself.
+Severe injuries may prevent you from taking photographs, but if your injuries allow it, take photos for documentation.

 Who Can Be a Responsible Party for the Delivery Truck Accident?

-There is a range of individuals who can be held responsible for your injuries in a delivery truck accident.
-The driver of the delivery truck can be held responsible if it is found that they were at fault for causing the accident.
+Several parties can be held responsible for your injuries in a delivery truck accident.
+The delivery truck driver can be held responsible if they were at fault.

 What Damages (Compensation) Can Be Recovered in a Delivery Truck Accident Case?